Chekosoft/azchallenge/QnA.md

 Are there any significant web development-related skills that you possess that weren't demonstrated in this excercise?
 If so, what are they?

 > Yes.
 I specialize in Python web programming.
-I also know SQL and some NoSQL basics (MongoDB).
+I also know SQL and some NoSQL basics (specifically MongoDB).